BengalPirate/Path_to_Mr_Robot/README.md

 8 Subject areas for proficiency (If you have all of the certs in the 8 areas listed  you are 'potentially' the worlds greatest hacker!!!)

-Certs are listed in decending order for increased level of difficult in their respective catergorization.
+Certs are listed in decending order for increased level of difficulty in their respective catergorization.
 This list was compiled and condensed using information from the following website:

 https://pauljerimy.com/security-certification-roadmap/